How Do I Fit a National Cycle Windshield to My Bike?

 V-Twin Fairing Mounted Touring WindscreensOur FLH/FLT VStream® are measured from the bottom center mount point to the top of the screen (illustration 4).
 FLH/FLT Wave® Windscreens are measured differently.
 Here, the height is measured from the top of the OEM fairing's windscreen channel straight up vertically to a point horizontally level with the top of the screen.
 Width is measured horizontally across the back of the screen at the widest point (illustration 5).

 Specialty WindshieldsOur Wave QR® Quick Release Fairings are measured from a designated point at the bottom of the shield (in this case, the headlight) and vertically straight up to a point horizontally level with the top edge of the shield (illustration 6).
 Other specialty windshields, like our Plexifairing3™, Plexistar2™, Flyscreen® and F-Series™ Fairings are measured as described in (illustration 3).

-In each case, refer to the photos and information in our SHOP and PRODUCT CATALOG menus at the top of this page to get an accurate idea of each windshield's recommended mounting position, headlight clearance, rake angle or setback.
+In each case, refer to the photos and information in our PRODUCTS BY Bike and ONLINE CATALOG menus at the top of this page to get an accurate idea of each windshield's recommended mounting position, headlight clearance, rake angle or setback.

 3. YOU AND YOUR RIDING STYLE